{{office.HeaderText}}

 • Numerical

 Below you’ll fine examples which explain and demonstrate what a question for each layer might look like.
-A question from the verbal section could look as follows:

 In this item you will be provided with some information.
 Read this information carefully.
 Solve the item by ticking the box opposite the correct answers.

 Thomas, Sarah, Max and Maria are 36, 39, 41, and 43 years old.
 Work out each persons’ age when you know that:

 • Max is older than Maria and younger than Thomas.